Shirotsune/Sudoless-Shutdown/README.md

 # Sudoless-Shutdown
 A project to deliver a sudoless shutdown script to use, I wanted to make a continum to the bash script that logged you out, but I really have come to realize that the shutdown is not as trivial.
 As a learning experience it looks like a great project.

+(Clarification :: I don't want to give any bash shell the privilege to run as a sudo without password prompt - this is trivial and easily done.
+Rather I want to explore the alternatives to create a heavy-weight hack around the issue as a learning experience.)

 @TODO: